Courtsite/temporal-go-helpers/README.md

 ```

 It is worth noting that in simpler examples like above, we do not necessarily need or benefit from the Saga helper this module provides.
 We can simply call `workflow.ExecuteActivity(..)` within the `if err != nil` block.
 But, for more complex examples, it can become quite unmanageable, and in such cases, it is often easier to call `saga.Compensate(ctx)`.
 Your mileage may vary.

+The compensation operations are executed in LIFO order.

 The various compensation rollback logic can be executed in parallel by setting `ParallelCompensation` to `true`.